 You will receive an automated email confirming that we have received your application and will be in contact as per the following stages:

-- If you meet the entry requirements or have qualifications pending, you will then be invited in for an interview
+- You will be invited in for an interview

 - Interviews will take place from February and may continue until the course starts in August